 Diana got in touch with me via the InterNations website and what stroke me from her first contact was her determination!

-Diana and her husband, Juan Camillo, are certainly not newbies when it comes to expatriation but no matter how many times you’ve lived abroad it is always a new adventure and there is always something new to learn!
+Diana and her husband, Juan Camillo, are certainly not newbies when it comes to living overseas but no matter how many times you’ve lived abroad it is always a new adventure and there is always something new to learn!
 Let’s hear from Diana and find out what made them move to Colombia in 2012 and start their own pet business.

 Tell us a little bit about you and what made you move to Colombia?

 We knew we wanted to move here after visiting Juan’s parents here in April.
 It was so beautiful, clean, and much better quality of life than what we had living in our tiny apartment in Brooklyn.
 Juan came in August and started looking for a “regular job” and looking for what was missing in the market to create our own business.
 When he saw that the pet products and food were very limited we decided that was the market we wanted to go into.
 So we decided to abandon the “regular job” idea and start our own business.

 What were your first impressions – was it much of a culture shock?